 - A link to the nearest stores, thereby encouraging the customer to visit a store and saving them the hassle from searching for one.

-- A time-sensitive coupon that incents the customer to make a purchase immediately and decreases the likelihood of cart abandonment.
+- A time-sensitive coupon that incentivises the customer to make a purchase immediately and decreases the likelihood of cart abandonment.

 - Details on the products in the ad and a link to a digital cart to make a purchase.